 The CPPI established the Used Oil Task Force which culminated in the 1991 Montreal Meeting where the recycling focus shifted from the government to sellers of lubricating products.

 Subsequently, the Western Canadian Used Oil/Container/Filter Industry Task Force realized the importance of harmonizing the collection of used oil materials across western Canada.
-From this grew the Extended Producer Responsibility (EPR) program model currently used in eight Canadian provinces.
+From this grew the Extended Producer Responsibility (EPR) program model currently used in nine Canadian provinces.